This post may contain affiliate links. Please read our disclosure policy.

 - Caramelized onions

-- A frittata is cooked in an oven while an omelet is usually cooked quickly over higher heat on the stove.
+A frittata is cooked in an oven, while an omelet is usually cooked quickly over a higher heat on the stove.
 Whereas omelets are served hot straight from the stove, frittatas are often served at room temperature, making them perfect to make ahead for brunches or larger groups.

 Ingredients